Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 Sometimes an upgrade of the Rust compiler (`rustc`) will break a downstream package.
 In these situations, being able to `git bisect` the `rustc` version history to find the offending commit is quite useful.
-Nixpkgs makes it easy to do this.
+Botpkgs makes it easy to do this.

 First, roll back your nixpkgs to a commit in which its `rustc` used *the most recent one which doesn't have the problem.*  You'll need